ADobrzanski/ngx-foray/README.md

 ## Return components from functions.
 Render dynamically.
 Typesafely.

-> Note even though project has working exaples it is still in exploratory stage.
+> Note even though project has working examples it is still in exploratory stage.